taehoryu/arepo-tutorial/source/Session3.rst

    $ ssh -L <PORT>:localhost:<PORT> <nodename>

 All the tutorial seesions will be done on the designated node.
+Or if you follow this tutorial on your own, you can be on any of the computes nodes.

 Download